MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/application-proxy-network-topology.md

 ![Diagram showing traffic flow from user to target application](./media/application-proxy-network-topology/application-proxy-three-hops.png)

-## Tenant location and Application Proxy service
+## Optimize connector groups to use closest Application Proxy cloud service

 When you sign up for an Azure AD tenant, the region of your tenant is determined by the country/region you specify.
-When you enable Application Proxy, the Application Proxy service instances for your tenant are chosen or created in the same region as your Azure AD tenant, or the closest region to it.
+When you enable Application Proxy, the **default** Application Proxy cloud service instances for your tenant are chosen in the same region as your Azure AD tenant, or the closest region to it.

-For example, if your Azure AD tenant's country or region is the United Kingdom, all your Application Proxy connectors use service instances in European data centers.
-When your users access published applications, their traffic goes through the Application Proxy service instances in this location.
+For example, if your Azure AD tenant's country or region is the United Kingdom, all your Application Proxy connectors at **default** will be assigned to use service instances in European data centers.
+When your users access published applications, their traffic goes through the Application Proxy cloud service instances in this location.

+If you have connectors installed in regions different from your default region, it may be beneficial to change which region your connector group is optimized for to improve performance accessing these applications.
+Once a region is specified for a connector group it will connected to Application Proxy cloud services in the designated region.

+In order to optimize the traffic flow and reduce latency to a connector group assign the connector group to the closest region.
+To assign a region:

+1. Sign in to the [Azure portal](https://portal.azure.com/) as an application administrator of the directory that uses Application Proxy.
+For example, if the tenant domain is contoso.com, the admin should be admin@contoso.com or any other admin alias on that domain.
+2. Select your username in the upper-right corner.
+Verify you're signed in to a directory that uses Application Proxy.
+If you need to change directories, select **Switch directory** and choose a directory that uses Application Proxy.
+3. In left navigation panel, select **Azure Active Directory**.
+4. Under **Manage**, select **Application proxy**.
+5. Select **New Connector Group**, provide a **Name** for the connector group.
+6. Next, under **Advanced Settings** and select the drop down under Optimize for a specific region and select the region closest to the connectors.
+7. Select **Create**.
+8. Once the new connector group is created, you can select which connectors to assign to this connector group.
+   1. You can only move connectors to your connector group if it is in a connector group using the default region.
+The best approach is to always start with your connectors placed in the “Default group” and then move it to the appropriate connector group.
+   2. You can only change the region of a connector group if there are **no** connectors assigned to it or apps assigned to it.
+9. Next assign the connector group to your applications.
+When accessing the apps, traffic should now go to the Application Proxy cloud service in the region the connector group is optimized for.

 ## Considerations for reducing latency